n1klaus/alx-interview/0x08-making_change/README.md

 ## Requirements & Contraints
 - Return fewest number of coins to meet total
-- Iterate through the coins list to evaluate for each of the denomination
+- Iterate through the coins list to evaluate change for each of the denomination

 ## Solution
 - sort the coins from largest to the smallest
-- from the first index of the coins list, which is the largest denomination to the smallest denomination evaluate how many coins you can get from the current change,
+- loop through the coins list from the first index to the last index of the coins list, that is the largest denomination to the smallest denomination and evaluate how many coins you can get from the current change,
   - if you can get change from the current denomination
         - decrement the current total amount
         - increment the count of change acquired
-  - otherwise if you cannot get change from the current denomination move to the next index
+  - otherwise if you cannot get change from the current denomination move to the next denomination
 - return -1 if the total is not exhausted, i.e equal to 0
 - otherwise return collected change count

+Time Complexity => O(nlogn)
+Space Complexity => O(1)